Market scanner · discovery, not lookup

 "Which US stocks and crypto are in an uptrend printing a double_bottom, best base rate first?" → one /v1/scan call returns the ranked shortlist.
 Then call /v1/brief only on the names that survived.

-That's the whole pitch: the scanner turns lookup into discovery, so your model finds the few real signals instead of being handed one ticker at a time — and it ranks them by evidence, not by a confident-sounding label.
+That's the whole pitch: the scanner turns lookup into discovery, so your model narrows the universe in one call instead of being handed one ticker at a time — and it ranks by measured numbers, each next to its baseline, not by a confident-sounding label.

 How it works

 1. A curated universe.
-An evidence-backed set of liquid US large-caps, core & sector ETFs, and major crypto pairs is scanned so every result is a name with enough history to measure honestly.
+An evidence-backed set of liquid US large-caps, core & sector ETFs, and major crypto pairs is scanned so every result is a name with enough history to measure — and enough history to compute its pattern-free baseline.

 2. Precomputed, not live.
 Scanning the whole universe live (a fetch + full analysis per ticker) would be slow and hammer upstream sources.
 Instead the universe is scanned offline on a schedule and each ticker's current-signal row is stored, so a scan is served from memory — fast and cheap.